padeir0/anu/readme.md

   end
 ```

-Slicing is subject to freeing and moving semantics,
+Slicing is subject to freeing and ownership semantics,
 when slicing an array that contains references,
 the remaining objects not contained in the slice are freed,
 since they are no longer used in the scope (they are not reachable).